Torotoro viewing point

 • Waterproofs – we went in the middle of January, which is the rainy season but got lucky with the weather.
 The day we were leaving there was torrential rain so come prepared.

-Other Activities In Torotoro
+Other Things To Do In Torotoro National Park

 If you aren’t looking to fill another half or full day with an excursion into the park there are a couple of other options:

-• Cementerio de Tortugas – a small museum outside the city with fossils from the region
+• Cementerio de Tortugas – a small museum outside the city with fossils from the region.

 • Pachamama Wasi Museum – another small museum set inside a local’s house.
 It’s like a botanical garden but made of stones, fossils, and other unusual rock formations.